Pinhole photography

 Sections in this page

 Photography without any lens is possible with SLR cameras, both film and digital.
 Simply remove the lens and cover the opening with something containing a small circular hole.
 The body cap for the camera might be used.
 This is usually plastic and a pin can be pushed through the centre until it just emerges the other side.
 It is better though to practice first with a more disposable cover.
 Cooking foil is good.
 Paper and card are liable to produce dust that is the SLR camera's enemy (a particular problem for digital users).
 It is necessary to make it light-tight.
-I did that by using a 25mm extension tube, forming the foil over that and securing it with an elastic band of the kind dropped regularly by our postman:
+For my first attempt I did that by using a 25mm extension tube, forming the foil over that and securing it with an elastic band of the kind dropped regularly by our postman:

 Canon S40 7.1mm 1/60s f/2.8 flash